Following this tutorial, you only need to change a couple lines of code to train an object detection model to your own dataset.

 - Model Inference

 Throughout this tutorial, we’ll make use of Roboflow, a tool that dramatically simplifies our data preparation and training process by creating a hosted computer vision pipeline.
-Roboflow is free for small datasets, so we’ll be all set for this example!
+Roboflow has a free plan, so we’ll be all set for this example.